Kiwi-Random-House/template.book/README.md

 -----

-A guide for how to deploy a book
+A guide for how to deploy a book.